 Here’s the best part:

-Having all this information at hand means you can implement it not only for your clients but for yourself.
+Having all this information on hand means you can implement it not only for your clients but for yourself.

 We all know that:

 If you’re physically healthy, you have more energy and motivation to go after your goals and reach them.

 Motivation is researched thoroughly in many careers and industries.
 What sets personal training apart is that you have to be a source of motivation for your clients.

 If you’ve ever wondered: